ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
-=1.3.1
+= 1.3.1 =
-* set of icons and a color scheme.
+* Set of icons and a color scheme.
-* support the IE & Edge.
+* Support the IE & Edge.
-* ability to purchase add-on with statistics and  notifications in Admin panel.
+* Ability to purchase add-on with statistics and  notifications in Admin panel.
 * Portuguese & French localization.

-= 1.3.0
+= 1.3.0 =
 * Link to purchase a PRO version with enhanced statistics and own section in an admin panel.
 * Option to choose your own color scheme for front-end.
 * Set of icons for front-end notice in the end of post.
 * Fixed an issue with post ID.
 * Portuguese localisation added.

-= 1.2.0
+= 1.2.0 =
-* new dialog box design (send action is now animated).
+* New dialog box design (send action is now animated).
-* introduce database table for saving reports.
+* Introduce database table for saving reports.
 Used for checking for duplicates — you will not get multiple reports about the same error anymore.
 * Introduce support for addons.
-* (for developers) arguments for "mistape_process_report" action were changed.
+* (for developers) Arguments for "mistape_process_report" action were changed.
-* fixed textdomain plugin initialization.
+* Fixed textdomain plugin initialization.
-* lots of improvements under the hood.
+* Lots of improvements under the hood.

 = 1.1.4 =
-* fix "if post ID is determined, notify post author instead" feature functionality
+* Fix "if post ID is determined, notify post author instead" feature functionality.
-* optimize AJAX calls handling
+* Optimize AJAX calls handling.

 = 1.1.3 =
-* remove unnecessary token check; fixes "A problem occurred while trying to deliver your report.
-That's all we know" issue with caching plugins enabled
+* Remove unnecessary token check; fixes "A problem occurred while trying to deliver your report.
+That's all we know" issue with caching plugins enabled.
-* fix custom post types support
+* Fix custom post types support.
-* multisite: add option for new blogs to inherit main site settings (shown only on multisite installations)
+* Multisite: add option for new blogs to inherit main site settings (shown only on multisite installations).
-* add an option to disable Mistape caption at the bottom of post
+* Add an option to disable Mistape caption at the bottom of post.
-* add hook to allow custom front end output logic (for example, disable Mistape for specific pages/categories/tags or other conditions)
+* Add hook to allow custom front end output logic (for example, disable Mistape for specific pages/categories/tags or other conditions).
-* javascript: remove Classie library
+* Javascript: remove Classie library.
-* various internal code improvements
+* Various internal code improvements.

 = 1.1.2 =
-* set maximum z-index for dialog to evade see-through effect on some themes
+* Set maximum z-index for dialog to evade see-through effect on some themes.
-* fix errors on multisite installation
+* Fix errors on multisite installation.
-* password-protected posts don't get "Ctrl+Enter" caption appended anymore
+* Password-protected posts don't get "Ctrl+Enter" caption appended anymore.
-* some HTML layout fixes
+* Some HTML layout fixes.

 = 1.1.1 =
 * added an indent in front of Mistape caption to separate it from previous content.
 This fixed embedded objects not being processed by WordPress if they were in the end of the post content with Mistape caption enabled.

 = 1.1.0 =
-* added dialog modes: 1) notification, 2) confirmation, 3) confirmation with comment field (second option is the default)
+* Added dialog modes: 1) notification, 2) confirmation, 3) confirmation with comment field (second option is the default).
-* added option to override email recipient to post author if post ID is determined
+* Added option to override email recipient to post author if post ID is determined.
-* significantly improved determination of selection context
+* Significantly improved determination of selection context.
-* improved email contents
+* Improved email contents.
-* now user gets error message if submission fails
+* Now user gets error message if submission fails.
-* improved specificity of css styles to avoid conflicts with themes
+* Improved specificity of css styles to avoid conflicts with themes.
-* disabled execution if visitor's browser is IE until selection extraction logic is implemented for it
+* Disabled execution if visitor's browser is IE until selection extraction logic is implemented for it.
-* various fixes
+* Various fixes.

 = 1.0.8 =
-* don't output scripts and styles when no caption displayed
+* Don't output scripts and styles when no caption displayed.
-* various fixes
+* Various fixes.

 = 1.0.7 =
-* changed post type check logic to minimize caption's chance to appear in post excerpts
+* Changed post type check logic to minimize caption's chance to appear in post excerpts.

 = 1.0.6 =
-* skip mobile browsers and Internet Explorer < 11
+* Skip mobile browsers and Internet Explorer < 11.
-* fixed enabled post types option behavior
+* Fixed enabled post types option behavior.
-* fixed dialog HTML markup
+* Fixed dialog HTML markup.

 = 1.0.5 =
-* fixed hide logo option saving
+* Fixed hide logo option saving.

 = 1.0.4 =
-* updated Russian translation
+* Updated Russian translation.

 = 1.0.3 =
-* custom caption text setting
+* Custom caption text setting.
-* ability to specify multiple email recipients
+* Ability to specify multiple email recipients.
-* added an option to display a Mistape logo in caption (enabled by default)
+* Added an option to display a Mistape logo in caption (enabled by default).
-* shortcode fixes
+* Shortcode fixes.
-* performance improvements
+* Performance improvements.

 = 1.0.2 =
-* fixed Russian translation.
+* Fixed Russian translation.
-* email template improvements.
+* Email template improvements.

 = 1.0.1 =
-* internal improvements.
+* Internal improvements.

 = 1.0.0 =
 * Initial release.